Diskmaster/ModernPrecombines/Creating_PRP_patches_for_other_mods.md

 Before I begin the guide, let's talk about what needs to be patched:
 - Any mod that touches precombined references will most likely need to be patched.
 To find these records you can use xedit's precombine filter.
 [Pic1](/Patch-Tutorial-Pics/Xedit_filter_for_checking_precombine.png)
 - Any mod that has its own precombine files, found in Meshes/Precombined, or its own Visibility files, found in the Vis folder, might need a patch with PRP.
 If the files are conflicting, then it is possible the mod needs a patch or to at least to have its precombined files regenerated with the Apply Material Swap.pas script if the mod in question didn't do that.
 - Any mod which replaces meshes affecting precombined objects (you may also need to regenerate SCOLs).
+This includes any mods that change the static model's (MODL in xedit) mesh.
+Lod's should be fine (this Idk for sure).

 ## Preparation of the esp patch
 Once you have figured out which mods would need PRP patches, let us get down to business.
 You should open xedit with just one of the mods in question and PRP (I do not believe load order would be relevant here).
 Deep copy as override the Cell and Worldspace records of the plugin in question to a new esp file, that is a plain esp file (no esl/esm flags set), you can name the new plugin with spaces since this guide is using the CKfixes, as mentioned in the [Manual](/MANUAL.md), but I still prefer to name the file without spaces.
 Apply the "Apply Material Swap" script to the newly generated plugin and wait for it to finish.
 Once it is done, add every plugin as a master[^4].
 Apply a filter to show only navmesh entries on your plugin only [Pic2](/Patch-Tutorial-Pics/Xedit_filter_for_navmesh.png).
 Remove every navmesh entry and only the navmesh entries (keep the Cell and Worldspace records)[^5].
 Now check your plugin again, if there are no subrecords in the CELLs you would need to create an intentional ITM preferably in the temporary references subrecords[^6][^7].
 Now it is time to update the Version Control Info.
 You can do this in two ways: Saving the esp file in the CK (slower) or using this [xedit script](/scripts/1000101-Apply_Version_Control_Information_To_Forms.pas) (faster).
 If you saved the esp in the CK, open the plugin in xedit and check for errors[^8][^9].
 If your PRP patch is free of errors, I recommend backing up your PRP patch file.
 Now it is time to do the precombine generation.